eztaah/multiplayer-hub/README.md

-# Competitive Pong
+# Multiplayer Room

-Multiplayer environment for real-time movement using SFML and networking.
+Multiplayer room made using SFML and Enet libraries.

 ### Controls
 - Use `Z` `Q` `S` `D` to move the player.